FAST-PCA: A Fast and Exact Algorithm for Distributed Principal Component Analysis: Introduction

 \section{Introduction}

 Massive and high-dimensional datasets are becoming an increasingly essential part of the modern world ranging from healthcare to finance and from social media to the Internet-of-Things (IoT).
-In related trend, machine learning algorithms are finding their applications in every possible domain because of their data-driven approaches and the ability to generalize to new unseen data.
-But these algorithms need a considerable amount of data preprocessing and analysis for their effective and efficient use.
+In a related trend, machine learning algorithms are finding their applications in every possible domain because of their data-driven nature and the ability to generalize to new unseen data.
+But these algorithms need a considerable amount of data preprocessing for their effective and efficient use.
 One of the major steps in this preprocessing is dimension reduction and feature learning for compression and extraction of useful features from raw data that can be used in downstream machine learning algorithms for classification, clustering, etc. Principal Component Analysis (PCA)~\cite{Hotelling.1933} is a workhorse tool for such dimension reduction and feature extraction purposes.
 In a nutshell, PCA transforms a large set of correlated features to a smaller set of uncorrelated features that contain maximum information of the raw data.

-The increasing volume of available data along with concerns like privacy, communication cost, etc., as well as emerging applications such as smart cities, autonomous vehicles, etc., have also led to a significant interest in the development of distributed algorithms for processing non-collocated data in the last couple of decades~\cite{BajwaCevherEtAl.ISPM20}.
-Data tends to be distributed for a multitude of reasons; it can be inherently distributed like in IoT, sensor networks etc., or it can be distributed due to storage and/or computational limitations.
-The ultimate goal of any distributed algorithm is to solve a common optimization problem shared among the distributed entities through communication with each other so that reach a solution that is as good as the solution of the centralized algorithms, when data is available at a single location.
-Motivated by these reasons, we develop and analyze an effective solution for distributed principal component analysis which is efficient in terms of communication, does not require exchange of raw data as well as can be proved to converge exactly and at a linear rate to a solution that is same as that of a \textit{centralized} principal component analysis.
+The increasing volume of available data along with concerns like privacy, communication cost, etc., as well as emerging applications such as smart cities, autonomous vehicles, etc., have also led to a significant interest in the development of distributed algorithms for doing PCA on non-collocated data in the last couple of decades~\cite{BajwaCevherEtAl.ISPM20}.
+Data tends to be distributed for a multitude of reasons; it can be inherently distributed like in IoT, sensor networks, etc., or it can be distributed due to storage and/or computational limitations.
+The ultimate goal of any distributed algorithm is to solve a common problem using data shared among the distributed entities through communication with each other so that all entities collectively reach a solution that is nearly as good as the solution of the centralized algorithms, for which data is available at a single location.
+Motivated by these reasons, we develop and analyze an effective solution for distributed PCA that is efficient in terms of communication, that does not require exchange of raw data and that can be proved to converge exactly for any arbitrary network topology and at a linear rate to a solution that is the same as the one returned by \textit{centralized} PCA.